 - Tap MAIN RX or SUB RX to bring up a collection of frequently used receive configuration controls.
 Below, MAIN RX has been selected. - These buttons are color coded to match other elements: blue for MAIN RX, green for SUB RX. - Some configuration controls change based on the operating mode.
-In this example, the APF and TEXT DECODE functions pertain to CW.
+In this example, the APF and TEXT DECODE functions pertain to CW. - Additional RX settings appear in the menu, such as MENU:RX Dyn.
+Range Optimization.
+Refer to the operating manual for details.

-NOTE: You can customize K4 programmable switch functions to quickly set up any combination of receive functions, such as bandwidth, preamp, RF gain, AGC, etc. See MACROS, page 44.
+NOTE: You can customize K4 programmable switch functions to quickly set up any combination of receive settings.
+See MACROS, page 44.